 Situated on a low-lying delta, Bangladesh is subject to annual floods and cyclones which destroy lives and livelihoods, especially for the rural poor.
 Lacking access to land, poor families often have to live in vulnerable areas such as low-lying regions near rivers or coasts.

 Dhaka is growing rapidly.
 One-third of the current residents live in slums and informal settlements.
-Demand for housing is already great; yet high land prices put housing out of the reach of low income families.
-Two-thirds of the poor in Dhaka rely on squatter settlements, refugee rehabilitation colonies or bastis (rental units in one or two-story buildings).
+Demand for housing is already great; yet high land prices put housing out of the reach of low-income families.
+Two-thirds of the poor in Dhaka rely on squatter settlements, refugee rehabilitation colonies, or slums.

 The government sees its role as a facilitator or enabler of housing rather than as a provider.
-Construction is left in the hands of private sector and non-government organizations.
-Private developers, however, generally serve the upper and middle income groups with “low cost” housing products selling for about one million taka (US$17,000).
+Construction is left in the hands of the private sector and non-government organizations.
+Private developers, however, generally serve the upper and middle-income groups with “low cost” housing products selling for about one million Taka (US$17,000).
 Such units are not only unaffordable to the poor but also to many in the population.